 Progress reports are issued regularly throughout the semester by the student's advisor and 21st Century teachers.
 Parents and students have access to virtual progress and grade reports at any time.
 It is the responsibility of the parent to learn to access academic reports and monitor progress for student success through the Edgenuity Parent Portal and their students' Google Classroom.
-Semester grades and transcripts are updated at the end of each semester.
+Semester grades and transcripts are updated at the end of each semester and parent trainings will be provided at the start of every semester.